jaxoncreed/beltline-example/README.md

 # Beltline.js Example
-The codebase is a working example of beltline.js <<Insert link>>.
+The codebase is a working example of [beltline.js](https://github.com/jaxoncreed/beltline.js.git).
 It displays how you can integrate beltline with a react/reudx application to an auto-syncing, semantic web compatible site.

 ## Installation
 ```bash